Family Provision Claims | By Lawyers

 • Item icon Final directions hearing

-The matter will generally be set down for a hearing at this stage but may be adjourned for further directions if the parties agree they require additional time to file evidence or to negotiate in the hope of settling.
-However, any party making a unilateral application for a further adjournment who ...
+The matter will generally be set down for a hearing at this stage but may be adjourned for further directions if the parties agree they require additional time to file evidence or negotiate in the hope of settling.
+However, any party making a unilateral application for a further adjournment who has ...

 This excerpt is a preview of the full publication.
 You can Subscribe Now and gain immediate access to the complete publication.